ironsmile/nedomi/README.md

 * `virtual_hosts` (*array*) - Contains the [virtual hosts](#virtual-hosts) of this server.
 Every virtual host is represented by a object which contains its configuration.

-* `cache_algorithm` (*string*) - Sets the default cache eviction algorithm.
-You can see the possible algorithms in the `cache/` directory.
-If no per-cache-zone algorithm is set it will be this one whcih will be used for a cache zone.

 ### Cache Zones